jjd1123/Skeleton2Stage/README.md

 Most existing dance generation models operate purely in skeleton space.
 However, when the generated motions are visualized with full-body meshes, they often violate geometric constraints of the human body, resulting in artifacts such as body interpenetration and unstable foot-ground contact.

 To address this problem, Skeleton2Stage leverages a physics-based humanoid controller as a **physical plausibility evaluator**.
 The evaluator provides feedback on whether generated motions satisfy physical constraints, especially those arising from human body geometry.
-Together with complementary reward signals, this feedback guides reinforcement learning fine-tuning and encourages the generative model to internalize physics-aware motion priors, producing motions that remain physically plausible when visualized with a human body mesh.
+Together with complementary reward signals, this feedback encourages the generative model to internalize physics-aware motion priors via RLFT, producing motions that remain physically plausible when visualized with a human body mesh.

 ### Docs